Cohomology of semisimple local systems and the Decomposition theorem: Cohomology of semisimple local systems

 \subsection{Weight filtrations}

 In this subsection, we discuss weight filtrations in the category of polarized pure twistor structures following \cite[\S 4.5]{DM05}.
-Even though by Remark \ref{remark:Category of twistor structures}, all results in \cite[\S 4.5]{DM05} hold automatically, it is important for us to set everything up so that they work for bilinear pairings between two companion vector spaces in view of Definition \ref{definition:pure twistor structures polarized by bilinear pairings}.
-All the vector spaces are over complex numbers.
+It is important for us to set everything up so that they are compatible with the pre-Weil operator $\phi$.
+We only give proofs when necessary.
+The equation \eqref{kernel intersect with its orthogonal complement} in Corollary \ref{cor:nondegeneracy on the kernel} is a new input and will play an important role in the proof of the Decomposition Theorem (via Theorem \ref{thm:Hodge-Riemann}, or more precisely Corollary \ref{non-degeneracy of pairing on Lambda0}).